DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 As if in response to her question, something weird happened.
 Something behind vigilant Vanessa's back.
 All of the sudden whirlpool of darkness appeared.
-Before Kay and Rinne eyes the dark whole expanded, and there could be seen a human looking shadow.
+Before Kai and Rinne eyes the dark whole expanded, and there could be seen a human looking shadow.

 [Demon hero mental state _instability_ is detected.
 Cause is taboo word _Sid_.]